 “Coming into detox, we’re going to assess you, and take the temperature, if you will, on the phones,” said Ted “Rusty” Graves, clinical director at JourneyPure At The River.
 “The detox wing has detox therapists, and if they think it’s OK, then patients not looking for excuses or reasons to leave can use their phones to stay in touch with friends and family.”

 After three to five days in detox, clients move into therapy, with frequently occurring group and individual sessions throughout the day.
-It is here where smartphone use becomes regulated though a phase system.
+It is here where smartphone use becomes regulated through a phase system.

 The Phase System